 In this article, we'll share five of our favourite shark species in the Bahamas, plus a few more for the full-on shark-fanatics.
-We've also included details on our favourite dive sites and experiences, as well as tips on when to visit if you want to up your odds of an encounter in 2024.
+We've also included details on the best dive sites and experiences, as well as tips on when to visit if you want to up your odds of an encounter.

 Tiger shark